lead-magnets

 - Use the lead magnet as the CTA in your bio/profile

-- **See social-content** for social strategy
+- **See social** for social strategy

 ### Paid Promotion